dunglas/frankenphp/docs/performance.md

 To configure the number of threads, use the `num_threads` option of the `php_server` and `php` directives.
 To change the number of workers, use the `num` option of the `worker` section of the `frankenphp` directive.

+### Rule of Thumb—Threads

+A good starting point is to set the number of threads to the number of CPU cores * 2, however, this gets complicated when using orchestrations like Kubernetes or cgroups, in general.

+However, if your application is heavily i/o bound, you can usually increase the number of threads to a much higher number, assuming you have enough memory.
+This will largely depend on your application and the hardware/orchestration system you are running on.
+You may need to experiment with different values to find the optimal number.

+#### Cores

+FrankenPHP is a multithreaded application, and as such, running it on less than 2 cores for production workloads is [not recommended](https://github.com/dunglas/frankenphp/discussions/941#discussioncomment-10195431).

 ## Worker Mode

 Enabling [the worker mode](worker.md) dramatically improves performance,